National Flood Insurance Program (NFIP)

 Since standard homeowners insurance doesn't cover flooding, it’s important to have protection from a flood disaster.
 After a community joins the NFIP, a policy may be purchased from any licensed property insurance agent or broker who is in good standing in the state in which the agent is licensed.
 The agent will complete the flood insurance application, obtain the proper supporting documentation required, and determine the rates for establishing the flood insurance program.

-To determine if your property is in a flood zone and subject to the Federal Emergency Management Agency (FEMA) regulations and flood insurance requirements locate your property on the Town of Telluride Floodplain/Geohazards Structures Map or the Telluride Flood Plain and Geological Hazard Map.
+To determine if your property is in a flood zone and subject to the Federal Emergency Management Agency (FEMA) regulations and flood insurance requirements locate your property on the Town of Telluride Floodplain/Geohazards Structures Map (PDF) or the Telluride Flood Plain and Geological Hazard Map (PDF).